sjappig/mldn-capstone/proposal/capstone_proposal.md

  * triggering some actions based on the audio event (like saving only speech)

-There are several papers tackling this problem (see [1,2,3]).
+There are several papers tackling this problem [1,2,3].
 As the amount of data available has grown, the deep learning methods have become more suitable also for this problem.